Reeds-github/Hero-Mode/README.md

 8. On Nintendont, Make sure <b>CHEATS ARE ON</b>, Hero Mode won't work properly otherwise.
 9. You can use any type of Memory Card option, Virtual or Real.
 Just make sure <b>Cheats are ON</b>.

+NINTENDONT HAS A BUG WHERE THE FIRST TIME YOU BOOT UP HERO MODE IT DOESN'T LOAD THE GCT!
+SO LOAD HERO MODE, MAKE A SAVE FILE AND RELOAD HERO MODE THROUGH THE NINTENDONT LOADER!

 Load the game and Enjoy :)

 <b><h3>Installation for Dolphin:</h3></b>